When to Travel to Charleston, South Carolina: Seasonal & Monthly Weather Guide

 The best time to visit Charleston, SC, is in the spring or the fall.
-Charleston has mild temperatures year-round, but March to May and September to November allow you to escape the heat and humidity and the Atlantic Ocean hurricane season.
+In our experience, Charleston has mild temperatures year-round, but March to May and September to November allow you to escape the heat and humidity and the Atlantic Ocean hurricane season.

-Charleston sits on the South Carolina coast sporting has a subtropical climate.
+Charleston sits on the South Carolina coast and sports a subtropical climate.
 Summers are hot and sticky, with frequent rain and a chance of hurricanes.
 The city’s coastal location can make winters breezy and a little chilly.

-Want to find out when to go to Charleston for your ideal South Carolina adventure?
-Pick your perfect season and month with this handy Charleston weather guide!
+Want to find out exactly when to go to Charleston for the ideal South Carolina adventure?
+Pick the perfect season and month to travel with our handy Charleston weather guide, including a full breakdown by season and by month!

 Weather in Charleston, SC